-- 2.1 For the purposes of the WWNWS, the following definitions apply: - 1.
-Coastal warning means a navigational warning or in-force bulletin promulgated as part of a numbered series by a National Co-ordinator.
-Broadcast shall be made by the International NAVTEX service to defined NAVTEX service areas and/or by the International SafetyNET service to coastal warning areas.
-(In addition, Administrations may issue coastal warnings by other means). - 2.
-Coastal warning area means a unique and precisely defined sea area within a NAVAREA or Sub-Area established by a coastal State for the purpose of co-ordinating the broadcast of coastal maritime safety information through the SafetyNET service. - 3.
-Global Maritime Distress and Safety System (GMDSS) means the global communications service based upon automated systems, both satellite and terrestrial, to provide distress alerting and promulgation of maritime safety information for mariners. - 4.
-HF NBDP means High Frequency narrow-band direct-printing, using radio telegraphy as defined in Recommendation ITU-R M.688, as amended.
+For the purposes of the WWNWS, the following definitions apply:

+- .1 Coastal warning means a navigational warning or in-force bulletin promulgated as part of a numbered series by a National Coordinator.
+Broadcast should be made by the International NAVTEX service to defined NAVTEX service areas and/or by an International Enhanced Group Call service to the coastal warning area (in addition, Administrations may issue coastal warnings by other means). - .2 Coastal warning area means a unique and precisely defined sea area within a NAVAREA/METAREA or Sub-area established by a coastal State for the purpose of coordinating the broadcast of coastal Maritime Safety Information through the Enhanced Group Call service.